-Investing in an economically turbulent and politically charged environment is challenging, but using the right tools can drastically increase your odds of successfully navigating the stock market’s troubled waters.
+Investing in an economically and geopolitically turbulent and politically charged environment is challenging, but using the right tools can drastically increase your odds of successfully navigating the stock market’s troubled waters.
 Here I’ll explain how using the new 52-week highs and lows will help you instantly locate the weakest segments of the market, while also helping you isolate areas of unusual strength.

 When it comes to equity market investing, one of the most important concepts for investors to understand is that of relative strength.
 Relative strength is basically a gauge of how well a particular stock, industry or sector is performing compared with the broad market as measured by a benchmark average (such as the S&P 500 Index).
 By focusing on publicly traded shares that are in a relative strength position versus the S&P, you can be reasonably assured of improving your investment batting average over time.